11 Colourful French Tip Nail Ideas That Are Even Cooler Than The Classic

 Double Green

 What’s better than one colourful French tip?
 Two, of course.
 "Negative space or a double French tip makes a plain manicure look so much more elevated yet still minimal," says renowned nail artist and OPI global brand ambassador Iram Shelton.
-Although this look is cool with any bold colour, OPI Nail Lacquer in Rated Pea-G, £14.90, is Shelton’s pick.
-It’s a lush green, which is popular all year round.
+Although this look is cool with any bold colour, OPI Nature Strong in Leaf By Example, $23.95, is extremely similar to Pea-G, which is Shelton’s pick (though it's currently sold out).
+Both polishes are lush greens, which is popular all year round.

 Colour Clash